mannieg/CV/readme.md

 Project | Description | Technologies used |
 --- | --- | --- | ---
 [JobVeta.co.uk] | Job search engine that crawls and indexes jobs from different websites. |  C#, PHP, Javascript, Sphinx Search, MySQL, Redis, Apache and multiple API's.
-[DomainLookup] | A Chrome extension that allows users to right click on a word and check if that word has an available domain. | Javascript, HTML and CSS, WHOIS API lookup.

 ## <a name="experience">Experience</a>
 ### IT Engineer at Lend Lease, Birmingham, United Kingdom